History & Staff

 Eric Cahill, General Manager

 Eric started in the funeral profession at Memorial Park Funeral Home & Cemetery as a Family Services Counselor whose work was primarily taking care of pre-need planning for families.
-It seemed like a great fit for him since he has been a licensed insurance agent for ten years, specializing in advanced life insurance and annuity planning.
+It seemed like a great fit for him since he has been a licensed insurance agent for nine years, specializing in advanced life insurance and annuity planning.
 He was a General Manager in the Hotel industry for five years and brings a gentle, personable, hospitality-centered approach to helping families when they need it most.

 Eric worked in pre-planning full-time at Memorial Park while extensively studying at St. Petersburg College to earn his degree in Funeral Services.
 He is the only German-speaking member of our team and is the only one who has three state licenses: licensed insurance agent, licensed pre-need sales agent and a licensed funeral director / embalmer.